Samuelfaure/go-tracker/README.md

 ## TODO

-- Reduce coupling by injecting `messenger` dependency into `tracker`
+- Increase test coverage (priority)
 - Write the JS client
-- Increase test coverage
-- Add config options for remote communication & test deployment
+- Create a config file to take configuration out of `main.go`
 - Add encrypted token system so we only log from trusted sources